yusufmalikul/bloggy/README.md

 # bloggy
-A simple and stup*d blog generator written in Go.
+A simple and stup*d static blog generator written in Go.

 # Status
 Currently, bloggy is in a very early stage of development.
 It is not ready for production use.